viadee/bpmn.ai/spark-importer/README_details.md

 ### MatchBrands (user config)

-In this step the column containing the car brands is processed.
-Two steps are applied for this purpose.
-On the one hand the data is compared with a list of car brands using the Levenshtein matching score and on the other hand manually created "regular expressions" are applied to the unassigned brands.
+In this step the column containing the car brands is adjusted.
+Therefore two steps are applied.
+On the one hand the Levenshtein matching score is calculated by comparing the dataset with a list of car brands and on the other hand manually created "regular expressions" are applied to remaining unassigned brands.

 As an example let's assume the following data is the input for this step: